YuzhongHuang/CompArch-Lab/Lab2/Lab2Report.md

 ### Fault Injection

-//In your report, describe the fault you are injecting.
-Include a schematic of the area //local to the fault to better identify which gate or wire is broken.

-//Explain one specific test pattern that will identify this failure mode.

 We have two fault injectors: inputconditioner_breakable and finitestatemachine_breakble.
 For the conditioner, we broken the D Flip-Flop that holds the value of "rising" that detects when the conditioner has a positive edge.
 "Rising" is permanently set to 0.

 For the finitestatemachine in the DONE state, we reset the counter to 1 instead of 0.